irslushy/Ronin.jl/README.md

-# RadarQC.jl
+# Ronin.jl

-RadarQC.jl contains a combination julia/python implementation of the algorithm described in [DesRosiers and Bell 2023](https://journals.ametsoc.org/view/journals/aies/aop/AIES-D-23-0064.1/AIES-D-23-0064.1.xml) for removing non-meteoroloigcal gates from airborne radar scans.
+Ronin.jl (Random forest Optimized Nonmeteorological IdentificatioN) contains a combination julia/python implementation of the algorithm described in [DesRosiers and Bell 2023](https://journals.ametsoc.org/view/journals/aies/aop/AIES-D-23-0064.1/AIES-D-23-0064.1.xml) for removing non-meteoroloigcal gates from airborne radar scans.
 Care has been taken to ensure relative similarity to the form described in the manuscript, but some changes have been made in the interest of computational speed.

 A key part of the process is computing necessary derived parameters from the raw radar moments, which may be custom-specified in a parameters file.
-Many of the relevant functions for these calculations are contained within [RadarQC.jl](./src/RadarQC.jl).
+Many of the relevant functions for these calculations are contained within [Ronin.jl](./src/Ronin.jl).

   <br>